Deep Contrastive Multiview Network Embedding

 We first report the performance of all compared methods on node classification and node clustering tasks.
-Table \ref{tab:classification} summaries the results of evaluation.
+Table \ref{tab:classification} summaries the results.
 Our \themodel consistently achieves the best performance on three datasets.
-Compared with the strongest baseline DMGI, \themodel obtains the most noticeable performance improvement on Amazon and DBLP, where the datasets have more relations than IMDB.
-This verifies that our framework has strong capabilities to utilize different graph views. \themodel is also competitive with semi-supervised models, i.e., HAN, GAT, and GCN, which shows the superiority of our framework in the training of view encoder and multi-view aggregator.
-Conventional baselines MNE and Metapath2vec are inferior to that of attribute-aware network methods, such as HAN, ANRL, and DMGI, on most datasets.
-This indicates that the importance of node attributes in multi-view embedding.
-Furthermore, most multi-view methods, such as DMGI, GATNE, and MNE, generally outperform single-view methods.
+Compared with the strong baselines DMGI and HDMI, \themodel obtains the most noticeable performance improvement.
+This verifies that our framework has strong capabilities to utilize different graph views. \themodel is also competitive with semi-supervised models, i.e., HAN, GAT, and GCN, which shows the superiority of our framework in the training of view encoder and multiview aggregator.
+Traditional baselines MNE and Metapath2vec are inferior to that of attribute-aware network methods, such as HAN, ANRL, DMGI, and HDMI, on most datasets.
+This indicates that the node attributes are necessary for multiview network embedding.
+Furthermore, most multiview methods, such as HDMI, DMGI, GATNE, and MNE, generally outperform single-view methods.
 This verifies the necessity of modeling multiple relations.
-GraphCL and DGI, as the MI maximization methods, perform the best among single-view network embedding methods in most datasets.
-Similarly, the performance of DGMI is also better than most multi-view methods in compared methods.
-This result further demonstrates the superiority of mutual information optimization over proximity reconstruction in representation learning.
+GraphCL and DGI, as the contrastive learning methods, perform the best among single-view network embedding methods in most datasets.
+This result demonstrates the superiority of mutual information optimization over proximity reconstruction in representation learning.